briancappello/flask-unchained/docs/tutorial/templates_and_static_assets.rst

      </div>
    </nav>

 The ``nav_link`` macro perhaps deserves some explanation.
 This is a small utility function that renders a navigation item in the bootstrap navbar.
-We do this to make our code more DRY, because every navigation link needs to contains logic to determine whether or not it is the currently active view.
+We do this to make our code more DRY, because every navigation link needs to contain logic to determine whether or not it is the currently active view.
 The ``{% if endpoint is active %}`` bit is special - Flask Unchained actually adds the ``active`` template test to make this easier.
 Its definition looks like this:

 .. code:: python